 13. Visit Monet’s Gardens

 If you’re visiting Paris and ready for a break from all the commotion or simply feeling overwhelmed, consider visiting the French countryside for a day.
-More specifically, make your way to Giverny, a charming village located about an hour outside of Paris.
+More specifically, make your way to Giverny, a charming village about an hour outside Paris.

 Contributed by Kristin of Global Travel Escapades